 click here for picking updates.
 Directions:

 click here for a map and directions.
-Peaches approx June 20th through
+Peaches approximately June 20th through

-August 20 Thursday, Apples approx August 10th through November 15th; Apple
+August 20 Thursday, Apples approximately August 10th through November 15th; Apple

 Harvest Festival 1st and 2nd weekends of October.
 Payment: Cash, Check,